 Joseph Lawton, Liconderiga, writer from France.
-Somwhere in France, aug.
+Domwhere in France, aug.
 4, 1918.
-Dear Mildred, Olifford and all!
+Dear Mildred, Clifford and all!

 Heading that I am now in France.
-Last time Dwote to your mother and thought I would write you while awaiting some mail from the of about 300 inhabitants in the weather is fine hered.
-The day we had since march, so the crops have suffered some, but other farts of France Phave seen are racing wonderful crops of rigitables and groine and every available foot of land is used.
-Dam sleeping in a barn with four other chapsband it is not bad at all, with a good bed of strow.
-Then, a then partition, about a foot from my keath, are so sheep, 2 goats bad a thorse and they sometimes make strange noises in the night and waker you up, but I soon expect to be able to talk their language.
-Seems funny not to be able to talk with the people and you notion and everything else and still I am a miserable failure, but am getting a few new words words where we sleep are very old and they have lost their three lions in the war. over here if the stent where they were will you try to get the address Tunning and maybe sometime we might brun across each other. tag came back o, A. I sent it the day before we left comp.
-Sherm my address so the can write, as I do not know his Sintiel.
+Last time d'wrote to your mother and thought I would write you while awaiting some mail from the U.S. of about 300 inhabitants in the weather is fine hered.
+The day we arrived it Trained, the first they had since march, so the croper have suffered some, but other farts of France, O have seen an raceing wonderful crops of regetables and groins and every available foot of land is used.
+Dam sleeping in a barn with four other chaps land it is not bad at all, with a good bed of strow.
+Then, my head, are so sheep, 2 foots and a thorse and they sometimes make strange noised in the night and wake you up, but I soon expect to be able to talk their language.
+Seems funny not to be able to talk with the people and you notion and everything else and still I am a miserable failure, but am getting a few new words, but each day.
+Where we sleep are very old and they have lost their there hoy in the war. over here if the kent where they were will you try to get the address of Jeff Bennett, Joe Kulty and Sunning and maybe sometime we might brun across each other.
+Let me know if my traveling tag came back o, A. I sent it the day before we left camp.
+Wish you would also give Sherm my address, so be, can write, as I'ds not know his Sintiel.
 Shall be gled to get the Sintiel. come there o.
-A. There is a little mail coming is from the re.
-S. the last few of days but I havit received any.
-If you can also seed the magazines now and then Oshill be fileased at all here in English to real. now and my side only bothers occasionally, by swelling some reported about the tronsport that Hwas dead, some fillows even daining they helfed lower my body over the side, when I did got around the fellows looked at me as though I had returned from the other world.
+A. or so it will There is a little mail coming in from the res, the last few of days but I havint received any.
+How and then Oshell be fleased to have them.
+There is nothing at all here in English to reall. now and my side oney bothers occasionally, by swelling some and paining at times It was that Hwas dead, some fellows even daining they helped lower my body over the side, when I did get around the fellows looked at me is though I had returned from the other world.
 Very impressive to attend your own funeral. is quartered about 3 miles from I think of nothing more.
 We have to be in tool at 9030 here (4 f. m. over home) and get up at 6 in the morning.
-We can get milk for 10 ants a guart are eggs are 80 cents a dogen, myself and another chap huy la quart le day and have an egg milk shake every night. we are allowed to drink wine over here but I don't like it at all.
+We can get milk for 10 ants a quart are eggs are 80 anto a dogen, myself and another chap huy la quart le day and have an legg milk shake every night. we are allowed to drink wine over here but I don't like it at all.

-the benvelope and be sure and the get everything on. also fut in the corner "a.
-P. O. no. 773" and this will get a quicker delivery, Write soon and often and I shall try and do the same.
+the benvelope and be sure and the get everything on. also but in the corner "a.
+P. O. no. 773" and this will get a quicker delivery, Write and do the same.
 Love to all,

-Lawton Letter-Sept 5, 1918
+Lawton Letter Sept 5, 1918